What is my 'foot risk' and what does it mean?

 Socks, stockings or tights

-Change your socks, stockings or tights regularly.
-They should not have bulky seams and the tops should not be elasticated.
+Change your socks, stockings or tights daily.
+They should not have bulky seams.
+The tops of socks should not be elasticated.

 Avoid walking barefoot